fischerphilipp/CloudSyncMonitor/README.md

 ![Deployment Configuration](Screenshots/DeploymentParameters.png)

+The following parameters need to be specified:
+- Basic Azure deployment information (Subscription, Resource Group, Location)
+- Cloud Sync Monitoring Name
+    - This is the name for the Azure Logic App resource.
+- Office 365 Connection Name
+    - This is the Azure resource name for the Office 365 Connection that is being used for sending the notification mail.
+This has to be configured separately after deployment.
+(See detailed steps below)
+- Mail Subject
+    - The subject each notification mail will have.
+It is appended by the job status, which either "Failed" or "Done".
+- Notification Mail Recipient
+    - The recipient for the notification mails.
+You can specify multiple addresses with a semicolon.
+- Only Report Errors (true/false)
+    - If set to true you will only be notified on failed sync relationships.
+If set this to false you will get a notification for every successful sync as well.
+You will always receive one mail per sync relationship.
+    - This parameter could be set to "false" for initial testing and afterwards changed to "true" (see instructions below).
+- Refresh Token
+    - This is the refresh token generated before
+- Scheduled Frequency
+    - When do you want the Monitor to check for sync relationship stattus updated i.e: Minute, Hour, Day, Month)
+- Scheduled Interval
+    - How often should the Monitor be run in your previously specified frequency (i.e. every 5 minutes, every 5 hours ...)
+- Scheduled Start Time
+    - Usually there is no need to change this parameter unless you want the Montior to start running at some point in the future

 Hinweis auf: Wenn es aktuell keine Failed relationships gibt, dann zum Testen auf false stellen und anschließend ändern